top of page

 In retrospect?

 ‘Managed retreat’ is not just a physical retreat but a social or community retreat also.
-Some of the former red zone residents did not want to know anything about the redevelopment of the area while others still tended their old gardens in the red zone.
-Acknowledging their stories can be done in a range of ways including memorials, story boards, books, letter box sculptures.
-We were very keen on letting the roads flood as a grid of canals in Bexley, as a tapestry of the past that’s no longer there.
-Acknowledging those people who had to retreat: it was a huge thing for them.
-Ultimately it needs to be a community answer: the memories of communities are probably best delivered by communities.
-That’s why I’m glad that CERA left many of the trees and shrubs that outline the extent of former gardens in the red zone as a poignant memorial for those who lived there.
+Some of the former red zone residents did not want to know anything about the redevelopment of the red zone, while others still returned and tended their old gardens.
+Acknowledging their stories could be done in a range of ways including memorials, story boards, books, or letter box sculptures.
+We were keen to allow the former roads flood forming a grid of canals in Bexley, as a tapestry of the past that’s no longer there.
+Acknowledging the people who were affected by managed retreat is an important consideration.
+Ultimately how we acknowledge the memories of these communities is probably best considered by our communities.
+I’ve always been glad that CERA left many of the trees and shrubs that outline the extent of former gardens in the red zone as a poignant memorial for those who lived there.

-Interview with Eric Pawson at 75 Watford Street, 19 April 2023
+Interview with Eric Pawson at 75 Watford Street, 19 April 2023; revised August 2025

 bottom of page